cs4rl/guide/index.md

     documentation of past events; PDFs of promotional material, videos and video links so that we can look at how to creatively include these in articles.

--   References will be typeset as page notes, in a references section at the end of the publication, and in a [Zotero Groups - Collection](https://www.zotero.org/groups/2420395/cswg/collections/HAJYX37C).
+-   References will be typeset as CMOS note bibliography per article, with no author date inline, and in a [Zotero Groups - Collection](https://www.zotero.org/groups/2420395/cswg/collections/HAJYX37C).

 -   If possible use Zotero citation manager in Google Docs and store citations